AlvinBLin/reservoir-computing/README.md

 ## How It Works
 The project implements two distinct architectures to "unfold" the system's state space, they have different structure for the networks.

+### Network Structure

+Even though both two methods are based on reservoir computing, they have distince structure of hidden layer in their networks, see Fig 2.

 ### Recurrance

 #### Classic ESN (Stochastic)